corda/corda-docs-portal/content/en/apps/payments/send-payments.md

 ## Create a payment account

 You need to first create your payer and payee accounts on the Modulr sandbox.
 Once they have been created, you need to store the account details on the system.
 The details required for making a payment on Modulr from a GBP account to another GBP account are `Account ID` and `Account Number`.

-From the payer node and payee node, add the account details as follows.
+From the payer node and payee node, add the account details as follows:

 Flow:
 ````